Passer au contenu

 3. Contract the abdominals and glutes to stabilize the body.

-4. Focus on a point between your hands to keep your balance.
+4. Fix your gaze on a point between your hands to maintain balance.

-5. Hold the position for a few seconds before slowly lowering yourself back down.
+5. Hold the position for several seconds before slowly lowering yourself.

-Tips : Start against a wall to work on your stability.
+Tips: Start against a wall to practice stability.

-Actively push with your arms and lift your shoulders to anchor yourself firmly.
+Actively push through your arms and engage your shoulders upwards to create a solid base.

 Elbow Lever